0xf0xy/0xf0xy/README.md

 <br>

 ## > About Me
-> Well, you found this profile. <br>
+> Well, you found this profile.
-> That already tells me something about you. <br>
+> That already tells me something about you.
 >
-> So now, let me tell you something about me: <br>
+> So now, let me tell you something about me:
-> I'm not chasing fame or glory — <br>
+> I'm not chasing fame or glory —
-> I'm here because I like this world. <br>
+> I'm here because I like this world.
 >
-> At first, hacking was just a way to disconnect from reality, <br>
+> At first, hacking was just a way to disconnect from reality,
-> a challenge to silence the chaos within. <br>
+> a challenge to silence the chaos within.
 > But now, it’s a passion that keeps me going.

 <br>